 The research activities, grouped in this department, correspond to studies on advanced components in the fields of micro and nanoelectronics, optoelectronics and photonics.
 Today, we are still far from reaching the technological limitations concerning the dimensions, the diversity of materials and architectures but also the aspects of co-integration in general.
 In addition, this research sector is in the midst of a mutation phase where the different disciplines (electronics, optics, electromagnetism, chemistry, biology) are merging to generate new advances.
 These actions, resolutely oriented towards the medium and long term, are perfectly in line with national and European strategic and economic criteria.
 Indeed, all of this work is supported by national (ANR PNANO, TELECOM) and European (FP6&7, ESA....) research programs.

-For micro and nanoelectronics, the main objectives revolve around new technological advances, such as nano-components or organic electronics, and the rise in frequency by targeting low noise (low noise amplification, detection...) or power (power amplification, generation....) criteria.
+the main objectives revolve around new technological advances, such as nano-components or organic electronics, and the rise in frequency by aiming at low noise (low noise amplification, detection...) or power (power amplification, generation....) criteria.
 The studies concern the development and optimization of technological processes, simulations and physical and electrical characterizations.
-Devices based on III-V materials are strongly represented in this research axis, however specific actions are carried out around alternative Silicon technologies.
+Devices based on III-V materials are strongly represented in this research axis, however specific actions are carried out around alternative silicon technologies.
 In this field of micro- and nano-technologies, internationally recognized advances have been made in the field of artificial materials (metamaterials) and their microwave, submillimeter and optical applications.
-The two main technological approaches are addressed in these activities: one consists in reaching nanometric dimensions ('top-down'); the other, the assembly of nano-objects ('bottom-up').
+Two main technological approaches are addressed in these activities: one consists in reaching nanometric dimensions ('top-down'); the other, the assembly of nano-objects ('bottom-up').
 This last category corresponds to the realization of high frequency transistors based on carbon nanotubes or the growth of silicon wires (or film) in dielectric nanocavities.